This post was written in partnership with America’s milk brands and farm families.

 How to Get Those Cute Shapes?

-I like to use a metal cookie cutter to make festive shapes, but don’t feel like you have to go all Pinterest ninja: I found the easiest way to do this was to cook off large pancakes and use the shaped cutters to cut out my desired shapes.
+I like to use a metal cookie cutter to make festive shapes, but don’t feel like you have to go all Pinterest superstar: I found the easiest way to do this was to cook off large pancakes and use the shaped cutters to cut out my desired shapes.
 When I tried to cook the pancakes inside the actual cutters, they were difficult to unmold and way more of a hassle.

 Regardless of shape, as long as you're using good ingredients like real chocolate milk and pumpkin, you'll be well on your way to a special, spooky breakfast.